skia4delphi/.github/profile/README.md

 Nevertheless, we invite you developer, interested in helping us to build a great tool to collaborate and share some of your time.
 We are a very friendly and open-minded community. and we hope we can do great things together.

-# What is Skia?
-Skia is an open source library for drawing 2D Text, Geometries, Images, focused on accurate, high quality and high performance rendering, which provides common APIs that work across a variety of hardware and software platforms, used by Chrome, Android, Flutter, Xamarin, Mozilla Firefox, Firefox OS, and many other products.